Isaac-To/Isaac-To/README.md

-## Seeker of knowledge, tryer of new technologies 🔮
+## Seeker of knowledge, trier of new technologies 🔮
 👋 Hey, what's up.
 Welcome to my Github Profile!

 Here, I publish code that I work on for personal projects as well as mini-projects that I use as learning opportunities.